 Doclea was a Roman city and administrative center in the province of Dalmatia, located today on the outskirts of Podgorica in Montenegro.
 Excavations and exploration of the site since the 19th century have revealed three temples, a forum and basilica, two churches, tombs, the main city streets, and residential buildings.
-In summer 2019 we’ll be excavating several rooms in a Roman residential buildings adjacent to one of the temples in the city center, just off the intersection of the decumanus and cardo.
-Come dig with us!
-The season runs for four weeks from May 22-June 19, but you can also join for a two week session.
-University/course credit is available if you attend the whole season!
 More details here.

 WIRE: Women in the Roman East

 WIRE is an online database (currently in beta) that allows visitors to explore the roles and experiences of women in the ancient Roman Near East.
-The project is widely accessible for scholars, students, and those with a more casual interest in the ancient world.
-It includes pedagogical suggestions and materials.
+Many of the entries were input by students as part of undergraduate research projects or course-based undergraduate research experiences (CURES).
+The site will eventually include pedagogical suggestions and materials.
 Visit and explore the database at wireproject.org.